Relating bulk to boundary entanglement: Relating bulk to boundary entanglement

 where $R$ is the radius of the disk, and the universal $R$-independent contribution features the RG monotone in $d=3$, $F$.
 In contrast, the right hand side of the relation \eqref{dual} will be built from the half-disk entropy

 where we have omitted subleading terms in $R/\epsilon$.
 The logarithmic divergence comes from the two corners generated by the intersection of the entangling surface and the physical boundary.
-It was argued that $s_{\rm log}^{(\B)}$ is proportional to the boundary central charge $\cca^\B$ that appears in the trace of the stress tensor as a consequence of the conformal anomaly.
+It was argued \cite{Fursaev:2016inw} that $s_{\rm log}^{(\B)}$ is proportional to the boundary central charge $\cca^\B$ that appears in the trace of the stress tensor as a consequence of the conformal anomaly.
 We see that in order for the bulk-boundary entanglement relation \eqref{dual} at $n=1$ to hold, the logarithms must cancel, implying:

 For example, in the case of a free scalar field, the central charges for Dirichlet and Neumann boundary conditions have opposite sign, which is a necessary condition for the relation.
 If we are dealing with the relation for a single boundary condition $\B=\B'$, \eqref{dual2}, this implies that the boundary central charge must vanish, $\cca^\B=0$.
-This will indeed be the case for Dirac fermions, holographic CFTs (with $\alpha=\pi/2$, see below), and the Extensive Mutual Information Model.
+This will indeed be the case for Dirac fermions, certain holographic CFTs (with $\alpha=\pi/2$, see below), and the Extensive Mutual Information Model.
+It would be of interest to find which bCFTs obey the relation \eqref{anomE}, and the much stronger condition \eqref{dual}.
+One useful avenue would be to numerically investigate the quantum critical transverse field Ising model in two spatial dimensions along the lines of \cite{PhysRevLett.110.135702}.
+In any case, our conjectured relation \eqref{dual} provides a useful starting point to compare the bulk and boundary entanglement entropies of QFTs.